Updated May 2022

-COVID-19 has created two new requirements for buildings: 1. owners and occupiers need to provide an objectively safe indoor environment and 2. they must communicate trust and a sense of welcome to those coming through the doors.
-While both are critical, they do not necessarily align.
-Consider the harsh cleaning chemicals and taped-off areas that are now part of the “new normal.”
-These measures might be necessary, but they are hardly comforting.
+The experience of COVID-19 has created two new and lasting requirements for buildings: 1. owners and occupiers need to provide an objectively safe indoor environment and 2. they must communicate trust and a sense of welcome to those coming through the doors.
 To be truly successful going forward, offices (like retail before them) must provide a better experience than staying at home.

 COVID-19 is a healthy building gamechanger

 COVID-19 has focused attention squarely on how indoor environments contribute to personal health.
-Indoor environmental quality, particularly in the form of clean air, is now one of the most important factors involved in opening, and staying open.
+Indoor environmental quality, particularly in the form of clean air, is now one of the most important factors for occupants.

 Mainstreaming healthy buildings: The World Green Building Council approach